If you’ve been reading about weighted blankets, you know they have helped thousands of people get the good night’s sleep they have longed for.

 - Is there a warranty?

-An adult will have a heavier weighted blanket than a child will.
-For adults, the weight range is generally between 12 or 30 LBs.
+As mentioned before, an adult will have a heavier weighted blanket than a child will.
+For adults, the best weight for a weighted blanket ranges between 12 or 30 LBs.
 Children's versions should range from 2LB to 10LB.

 Although some brands recommend a 1 year minimum age, our medical advisors have said that weighted blankets should never be used on children under the age of 2 due to SIDs (sudden infant death syndrome).